Gabriele Britz

-Garbiele Britz (born 1 October 1968) is a German jurist who is currently serving as a justice of the Federal Constitutional Court and is a professor for Public law and European Union law at the University of Giessen.
+Garbiele Britz (born 1 October 1968) is a German jurist who served as a justice of the Federal Constitutional Court and is a professor for Public law and European Union law at the University of Giessen.

+Judicial career

 On 17 December 2010 she was elected by the Bundesrat on the proposal of the SPD to succeed Christine Hohmann-Dennhardt, who retired from the first Senate in January 2011, as a judge of the Federal Constitutional Court in Karlsruhe.
-She took up the post on 2 February 2011.
+She took up the post on 2 February 2011 and retired 2023.

+Personsl life

 Britz is married to Frankfurt local politician Bastian Bergerhoff (Bündnis 90/Die Grünen).
 They have a son together.